 Senior Year – 25 hours

 The service hours for a student must be verified by the organization which is being served.
-A confirmation letter must be submitted in a timely fashion stating the date, the service provided, the amount of hours served and the signature of the official representative of the organization.
-The Campus Ministry Office will provide further details and clarify the information regarding service hours in your local neighborhood and within the school community.
-The number of student hours served will be recorded by the members of the Campus Ministry Program and the Religion Department.
+A student service log must be completed and submitted in a timely fashion stating the date, the service provided, the amount of hours served, a phone number and signature of the official representative of the organization.
+If a confirmation letter about your service has been obtained, it can be attached to the official log.
+The student service log can be found on the home page of your PlusPortal account.
+The Campus Ministry Office will provide further details and clarify the information regarding your service hours.
+The number of student hours served will be recorded by the Director of Campus Ministry.

-Presently, the upperclassmen are already involved in voluntary service and we continue to encourage our students to take part in helping others through the Campus Ministry Program.
-We have experienced a great deal of improvement as a school by our students demonstrating compassion and responsibility toward others in the greater community.
-This improvement is reflected by 46% of our student body who voluntarily serve others out of the goodness of their hearts.
+Presently, upperclassmen are involved in voluntary service and we continue to encourage the students to take part in helping others through the Campus Ministry Program.
+Our program has grown immensely by the compassion of our students and the responsibility they have toward others in the community.